bpicori/scheduler-api/README.md

 ```bash
 make migrate-up # to create the table in db
 ```
-When starting replicated, the traffic with pass from nginx with port 8080.
+When starting replicated, the traffic will pass from nginx at port 8080.

 ```bash
 make logs scheduler1 # to see the logs